kkevinluke/kkevinluke/README.md

 - 👋 Hi, I’m @kkevinluke
-- 👀 I’m interested in Data
+- 👀 I’m interested in Investigations.
-- 🌱 I’m currently learning Data Science in AWS.
+- 🌱 I’m currently focused on Data Engineering on AWS.
-- 💞️ I’m looking to collaborate on ML/Big Data Projects
+- 💞️ Looking to collaborate on logistics optimization.
 - 📫 How to reach me kkevinluke@gmail.com

 <!---